 According to the Bureau of Labor Statistics (BLS), the manufacturing industry has the highest rate of amputation injuries among workers.
-In fact, over half of all amputations connected to workplace injury were from manufacturing.
-In 2015, there were over 5,700 amputations connected to nonfatal workplace injuries.
-The rate of amputations in manufacturing increased to 2.1 cases per 10,000 workers in 2015 from 1.7 cases in 2014.
-The second-most dangerous career area for workplace amputation injury was justice and public safety, suffering 2.0 cases of amputation per year per 10,000 workers.
+In fact, more than half of all amputations connected to workplace injury were from machinery in 2018.
+That year, there were over 6,200 amputations connected to nonfatal workplace injuries.
+More than fifty percent of amputation cases involved some type of machinery, while parts and materials were involved in 15 percent of amputations.
+The second-most dangerous career area for workplace amputation injury was justice and public safety, with those occupations suffering two cases of amputation per year per 10,000 workers.

 If your injury was caused by the actions of another person or business, whether due to a negligent driver, unsafe working conditions, a defective product, or some other cause, an experienced amputation injury lawyer in West Virginia can help ensure that you get the recovery you are owed from the person or people that injured you.

 Martinsburg Amputation Lawyers Can Make a Difference in Your Case

 When you suffer an injury that results in amputation, you deserve to recover the maximum amount of compensation possible.
 Insurance companies and negligent parties may try to get you to settle for a low offer that won’t even cover all of your expenses.
 An amputation injury attorney in West Virginia can help ensure that you are getting the compensation you are entitled to receive.
 The skilled lawyers at Burke, Schultz, Harman & Jenkinson team up with experts to investigate and prove your case, which can make a big difference in the ultimate outcome.

 Get in Touch With Experienced Martinsburg Amputation Lawyers Today